 References are constantly made to the “fact” that Brown Windsor Soup was served daily in British Railway dining cars.
-Except that soup, being a substance susceptible to slopping over the sides of a bowl by the slightest lateral movement, is almost never served on trains.
+Except for that soup, being a substance susceptible to slopping over the sides of a bowl by the slightest lateral movement, is almost never served on trains.

-In his 2017 book The Lost Foods of England Glyn Hughes writes that “An extensive investigation carried out by the National Railway Museum … in 2013 found not one single reference to BWS in hundreds of archived menus …”
+In his 2017 book, The Lost Foods of England Glyn Hughes writes that “An extensive investigation carried out by the National Railway Museum … in 2013 found not one single reference to BWS in hundreds of archived menus …”

-Scads of people claim they remember eating Brown Windsor Soup, but when pressed to recall where and when, simply draw a blank.
+Scads of people claim they remember eating Brown Windsor Soup, but when pressed to recall where and when, they simply draw a blank.